open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started/README.md

-As shown in the above program, a valid `MeterProvider` must be configured and built to collect metrics with OpenTelemetry .NET SDK. `MeterProvider` holds all the configuration for metrics like `Meter` names, readers, etc, and is highly [customizable](../customizing-the-sdk/README.md#meterprovider-configuration).
+As shown in the above program, a valid `MeterProvider` must be configured and built to collect metrics with OpenTelemetry .NET SDK. `MeterProvider` holds all the configuration for metrics like `Meter` names, readers, etc. and is highly [customizable](../customizing-the-sdk/README.md#meterprovider-configuration).

 ## OpenTelemetry .NET special note